-Editor’s note: The detailed information on CT4 SID for SBI Protocols evolution in 6G and CT1 for UNI to vertical protocols (i.e., SID acronym, Unique ID, Title and TR number) to be added after CT4 SID is approved.

 3 Justification

 6G Network is an evolution of 5G Network that offers novel capabilities and services.
-Network Capability Exposure (e.g., NEF/SCEF, App Enablement) is an essential part of 6G Network that ensures adoption of 6G Network services by the industry and enables monetization of the network for operators.
-Thus, it is essential to ensure that protocol aspects and design of Network Capability Exposure in 6G satisfy the industry demands and requirements.
+Network Capability Exposure is an essential part of 6G Network that ensures adoption of 6G Network and Application Enablement.
+Thus, it is essential to ensure that stage 3 protocol aspects and design of Network Capability Exposure in 6G satisfy the industry demands and requirements.

 SA1 is progressing the FS_6G_REQ study item to identify use cases and service/operational requirements for 6G exposure.
+Corresponding work is documented in TR 22.870.

 SA2 has started the FS_6G_ARC study item to define the system architecture for 6GS.
 Corresponding work is documented in TR 23.801-01.